 Latest Brent Crude Prices

--nearby prices went down yesterday despite news of the US planning air strikes to ease tensions in Syria, which should limit or completely stop any oil coming out of the country.
+Brent and WTI 1st-nearby prices went down yesterday despite news of the US planning air strikes to ease tensions in Syria, which should limit or completely stop any oil coming out of the country.